Frequently Asked Questions

 What is considered an excused absence?

-The following are absences that will be excused by the Office of Student Affairs (with required documentation):
+The following are absences that will be excused by the Office of Student Services (with required documentation):

 - Illness - medical documentation required (note from doctor, emergency room verification, etc.)